Enabling staff movement

 • securely passporting verified records of previous employment and training between organisations, in accordance with data privacy and GDPR rules, so that the receiving organisation can rely on that information and not need to repeat certain checks and training.

-Ultimately, the Enabling Staff Movement programme aims to promote the use of lead employer models, establish standards, make digital staff passports available to all staff and ensure that workforce systems across the health and care system are interoperable, utilising nationally defined data standards.
+Ultimately, the Enabling Staff Movement programme aims to promote the use of lead employer models, establish standards, and ensure that workforce systems across the health and care sector are interoperable by utilising nationally defined data standards.
 This will enable our people to work more flexibly and move more easily and safely between our organisations.

 Outlined below are some of the key projects delivered by the Enabling Staff Movements programme: